knpuniversity/ansible/knpu/faster-smarter-playbook.md

 So that's the first mission: figure out if the `/usr/local/bin/composer` file exists.
 To do that, we can use a really handy module called `stat`.
-It's similar to the Linux `stat` command... which gives you a ton of info about a file.
+It's similar to the Unix `stat` command... which gives you a ton of info about a file.

 Before we download composer, add a new task called "Check for Composer".
 Use the `stat` module and set the path to `/usr/local/bin/composer`.
 Then, `register` a